Grain Whisky, once only used for blending, is now gaining a platform in its own right.

 It differs from Malt Whisky in that Malt Whisky has to be made from only malted barley.

-In previous decades Grain Whisky has only be used to give a bit more body to blends, and also to lower the price on blends, as it is cheaper to produce that Malt.
+In previous decades Grain Whisky has only be used to give a bit more body to blends.
+It was also to lower the price on blends, as it is cheaper to produce that Malt.

-Recently however, there has been more of an interest in Grain Whisky, and it is becoming more popular, right across the globe.
+Recently however, there has been more of an interest in Grain, and it is becoming more popular, right across the globe.

 Japanese Grain Whisky Takes the Lead